-3.36 NON-CONFORMANCE AND COMPLIANCE
+3.42 NON-CONFORMANCE AND COMPLIANCE

-- 1. Any non-compliance to any health and safety requirement in this OHS specification is subject to discipline in terms of the Eskom Procurement and Supply Chain Management Procedure. - Main contractors are required to implement a non-conformance procedure (if not already in place) for issuing to contractors for transgressions.
+- 1. Any non-compliance to any health and safety requirement in this OHS specification is subject to discipline in terms of the Eskom Procurement and Supply Chain Management Procedure. - 2.
+Main contractors are required to implement a non-conformance procedure (if not already in place) for issuing to contractors for transgressions.
 The procedure can include "quality" related non-conformance issues.
 Similarly, appointed contractors must implement a non-conformance procedure. - 3.
 The procedure for the issuing and closing off of non-conformance reports shall be strictly adhered to. - 4.
 Contractor project management must monitor the close out of non-conformances issued, in not doing so; any recommendations made may not be implemented. - 5.
-Where non-conformances are issued by Eskom then one of the close-out steps of the procedure will be for the offender to be called by the responsible project manager to explain the non-conformance issued and what plan is in place to prevent a recurrence of the non-conformance.
+Where non-conformances are issued by Eskom then one of the close-out steps of the procedure will be for the offender to be called by the responsible project manager to explain the non-conformance issued and what plan is in place to prevent a recurrence of the non-conformance. - 6.
+Should the contractor fail to provide adequate PPE (as per PPE standards) to their employees for the tasks being performed and/or to visitors; failure to enforce the wearing of such PPE will be viewed as a transgression of the legislative and Eskom requirements.